Using current knowledge of coastal processes and scientific data to better understand the statuses and trends of Florida’s coastal aquatic resources.

 The strength of Florida’s economy relies on the continued health of its natural coastal and ocean resources.
 Coastal

-counties help drive the Floridian economy, while ocean resources provide jobs and support industries across the state.
+counties help drive Florida's economy, while ocean resources provide jobs and support industries across the state.
 Millions of tourists visit Florida’s pristine coasts, and around two-thirds of Florida residents live in coastal counties.

-Florida’s coastal aquatic resources are critical environments for a variety of flora and fauna, ranging from valuable commercial resources to rare, endangered, and threatened species.
+Florida’s coastal aquatic resources are critical environments for a variety of flora and fauna, ranging from valuable commercial resources to rare, endangered and threatened species.
 Seagrass, marshes, mangroves and other coastal habitats are key for the survival of seatrout and tarpon, important fishery species for Florida.
-Oyster reefs provide essential fish habitat, and corals are the foundation of the most diverse marine ecosystems in the world, providing habitat for thousands of different species.
+Oyster reefs provide essential fish habitat and corals are the foundation of the most diverse marine ecosystems in the world, providing habitat for thousands of species.

-Scientist, managers, planners and policy makers from over 70 organizations have collaborated on the project to provide the best available science for management, planning and restoration efforts.
-Guidance and input from the SEACAR Resource Assessment Teams shaped the scope of the assessment, determined the priority submerged habitats and indicators to be included in the pilot study and identified the product formats for the assessment.
+Scientist, managers, planners and policymakers from more than 70 organizations have collaborated on the project to provide the best available science for management, planning and restoration efforts.
+Guidance and input from the SEACAR Resource Assessment Teams shaped the scope of the assessment, determined the priority submerged habitats and indicators to be included in the pilot study, and identified the product formats for the assessment.

-There are three main teams which play a significant role in guiding SEACAR.
+There are three main teams that play a significant role in guiding SEACAR.
 These teams include the DEP Steering Team, Resource Assessment Data Team and Resource Assessment Partner Team.

 DEP Steering Team

-SEACAR Project Staff and DEP Leadership; Provides guidance and ensures successful management and implementation of the assessment.
+SEACAR Project Staff and DEP Leadership: Provide guidance and ensure successful management and implementation of the assessment.

 Resource Assessment Data Team

-Agencies, Land Managers, NGOs and Universities; Provides scientific knowledge and expertise to identify data and information needs, recommend indicators and identify protocols, methods and measures that can be synthesized for analysis.
-Subject Matter Expert Teams, a subset of the Resource Assessment Data Team, are tasked with reviewing program data, recommending spatial and temporal scale for analysis, providing confidence level rankings and assisting in the development of the technical report.
+Agencies, land managers, NGOs and universities: Provide scientific knowledge and expertise to identify data and information needs; recommend indicators and identify protocols, methods and measures that can be synthesized for analysis.
+Subject Matter Expert Teams, a subset of the Resource Assessment Data Team, are tasked with reviewing program data; recommending spatial and temporal scale for analysis; providing confidence-level rankings; and assisting in developing the technical report.

 Resource Assessment Partner Team

-Natural Resource Managers, Planners and Elected Officials; Provides management and policy perspective for indicator identification and final assessment product formats.
+Natural Resource Managers, Planners and Elected Officials: Provide management and policy perspective for indicator identification and final assessment product formats.

-Illustrate habitat change over time driven by biotic and abiotic factors which define community structure;
+Illustrate habitat change over time driven by biotic and abiotic factors that define community structure.

-Allow data/results to directly inform and/or be utilized in local and state natural resource management decisions, submerged land planning and/or restoration;
+Allow data/results to directly inform and/or be used in local and state natural resource management decisions, submerged land planning and/or restoration.

 Allow for site and/or regional specific environments and conditions while being comparable statewide.